MagliariElio/Distributed-Systems-Programming/Questions.md

 83. consistency model
 84. CAP theorem
 85. Lamport clock algorithm
-86. Which creteria do we take into account when evaluate algorithms performance (Coordination algorithms).
+86. Which criteria do we take into account when evaluate algorithms performance (Coordination algorithms).
 87. MQTT last will
 88. Tell me about CAP Theorem and how to be network partition tolerant
 89. Tell me about a RPC stub, what is the purpose and which generation from and IDL template  you may exploit: static or dynamic
-90. what is stub in RPC and différence between stub génération in JS and Java
+90. what is stub in RPC and difference between stub generation in JS and Java
 91. qos in MQTT
 92. Lamport clocks
 93. CAP theorem and how we can overcome its limitations